Miyu Ito: Career

-Asian Games

-In September 2023, Ito competed at the 2022 Asian Games and won a bronze medal in the street event with a score of 221.59.
+In September 2023, she competed at the 2022 Asian Games and won a bronze medal in the street event with a score of 221.59.

-World Championships
+Ito made her X Games debut in Ventura, California in June 2024, and became the first rookie in history to win a gold medal in the women's skateboard street event.
 In September 2024, she competed at the World Skateboarding Championship.
 During the open qualifier round she had the second-highest score of 70.85 points.
 During the finals she won a bronze medal with a score of 249.53.

-X Games

-Ito made her X Games debut in Ventura, California in June 2024, and became the first rookie in history to win a gold medal in the women's skateboard street event.

-In October 2024, weeks after her World Championships bronze medal, Ito competed again at the X Games in Chiba, Japan and won a silver medal in the street event.
+In October 2024, weeks after her World Championships bronze medal, she again competed at the X Games in Chiba, Japan and won a silver medal in the street event.

-In June 2025, Ito once again took silver in the street event at the Osaka X Games.

-Olympic qualifying struggles

 Following the 2024 Olympic Qualifier Series, Ito was ranked in the top-ten of the world street skateboarding rankings, however, Japan already met its quota of three skaters, and as a result she didn't qualify for the 2024 Summer Olympics.

+In June 2025, she once again won silver in the street event at the Osaka X Games.
+In June 2026, she competed at the first MoonPay X Games League (XGL) event in Sacramento, California and won a gold medal in the street event.
+She also won a gold medal in the best trick competition, winning with a frontside bluntslide shuv-it out of the 12-stair handrail, for her third career X Games gold medal.